mateuszniechwiej/MS-2-Quiz-game/README.md

 5. Use **git clone** command followed by the copied URL.
 6. A clone of the project will now be created locally on your machine.

+## GitHub Pages
+This website was published using [GitHub Pages](https://pages.github.com/) by:
+1. Navigating to the GitHub [Repository](https://github.com/mateuszniechwiej/MS-2-Quiz-game)
+2. Under the name of this project, there is a navigation bar - > Click on **Settings**.
+3. Scroll down to the GitHub Pages Heading.
+4. Under the _Source_ Choose **Branch: master*
+5. Click the _Save_ button.
+6. Click on the newly created link with the live page. (it can take a few minutes for the site to be published).
 # Credits

 ## Code